elasekness/BMS-bioinformatics/Tutorial4.md

 > The `quant` command allows direct quantification of reads agains the 'transcriptome' index and will output the results into a directory called 'salmon_quant.'
 > The TSV files for each library will be in a subdirectory named by the basename of the file.
 The `-l` option specifies the automatic detection of the
 > library type.
 The `--validateMappings` option is the recommended default.
 It essentially checks that the mappings are plausible enough to be quantified.

+Combine read counts from each sf file and change the headers in `nano`.

+	cd salmon_quant
+	paste */quant.sf | cut -f 1,5,10,15,20 > sa-salmon.countsR.txt

+> **Note:** This file is also in our GCP bucket: gs://wc-bms-bi-training-bucket/rnaseq/readcounts

 * Was this considerably faster and simpler than aligning with BWA?
 * Notice how we don't need additional steps to generate a BAM file and then extrat read counts from it.